RNSG 1412- Nursing Care of the Childbearing and Childrearing Family

 - Tests administered in the RRC nursing computer lab.

-- MANDATORY Pediatric and Obstetric Labs.
+- MANDATORY Pediatric and Obstetric Labs and Comprehensive simulation.
 See calendar for dates.

-Please meet in room 3222.00.
-Please bring your lab packs with skills equipment and wear appropriate attire (scrubs (does not have to be ADN scrubs) and closed toe shoes).
+Please meet in room 3229.00.
+Please bring your lab packs with skills equipment and wear appropriate attire (scrubs--does not have to be ADN-- and and closed toe shoes).

-- There will be a comprehensive mastery skills check-off over previously learned skills to include sterile procedure, medication administration and documentation.
-Criteria for performance Any of the following may be included for mastery:
+- There will be a comprehensive skills check off over previously learned skills to include a sterile procedure, medication administration and documentation.
+Criteria for performance -- Any of the following may be included for mastery:

-- Medication administration -- must follow the 8 Rights of Medication Administration.
+- Medication administration - must follow the 8 Rights of Medication Administration -- Must be able to apply the 8 Rights when going through checks such as Right Patient -- Mr. Doe.
+Right time -- 0900 a.m.
 Will include administration via all routes and including site location.

-- Intravenous medications (piggy-back administration, calculation of infusion rate and IV push administration)
+Intravenous medications (piggy-back administration, IV push, calculaton of infusion rate in mL/hr)administration)

 - Phlebotomy from Central Line, Central line dressing change and cap change